 Kathleen co-created Pacific Midwifery as a private practice in October 2000, became the sole owner in 2007 and has worked in Clark County since 1993.
-Janell joined the practice in 2007, Patty in 2009, and Donna in 2010.
+Patty joined the practice in 2007, Donna in 2009, and Elizabeth and Angela in 2015.
 Donna came to PMM&WH from Healthy Steps, where she delivered babies for 20+ years.
 She is known by many women in SW Washington!

 We currently deliver all our babies at Legacy Salmon Creek Hospital.
 We are proud to be a part of the gifted and talented team of employees and professionals who comprise the staff there.You may obtain information on classes and onsite tours by calling the hospital at (360) 487-4840.